Z-Wave Ghost Removal using a UZB-Stick - How To

 1. If a Discover button appears for a partially included device, selecting that button can allow a device to successfully complete joining the Z-Wave mesh.

--- 2. Then pull the USB power plug (recommended to do at the wall connection, not at the hub as the hub connection can be a little fragile, at least on some C-7 hubs) to completely remove power from your hub after it's shut down.
+-- b.
+Then pull the USB power plug (recommended to do at the wall connection, not at the hub as the hub connection can be a little fragile, at least on some C-7 hubs) to completely remove power from your hub after it's shut down.

--- 3. Wait 60s and then plug the hub in again.
+-- d.
+Plug the hub in again.

-The best way to use the hub's built-in ghost removal tools
+Using the hub's built-in ghost removal tools

 • Click Refresh on the device ONCE, wait for the page to refresh.
 The Remove button should then appear.
 Click Remove ONCE.
 Again, wait.
 May want to have logs open while doing this as well.